blue graphic blue graphic

 Woodmont House

 To help long-term families staying at The Inn integrate into the community, The Children’s Inn purchased Woodmont House in 2009 thanks to a generous gift from Merck.
 Located on land adjacent to the NIH campus, the residence could accommodate six families at a time.
 The Children’s Inn sold the residence in 2018 after being granted use of a house located on the NIH campus and directly across from The Children’s Inn.
-Proceeds from the sale are being reinvested in the renovation of the second on-campus residence, which is slated to open in 2022 to serve young adult residents.
+Proceeds from the sale are being reinvested in renovating the second on-campus residence, slated to open in 2025 to serve young adult residents.

 2009